dataforseo/TypeScriptClient/docs/classes/OnPageInstantPagesRequestInfo.md

 target page url
 required field
-absolute URL of the target page
+absolute URL of the target page;
-Note: results will be returned for the specified URL only
+Note #1: results will be returned for the specified URL only;
-Note: to prevent denial-of-service events, tasks that contain a duplicate crawl host will be returned with a 40501 error;
+Note #2: to prevent denial-of-service events, tasks that contain a duplicate crawl host will be returned with a 40501 error;
-to prevent this error from occuring, avoid setting tasks with the same domain if at least one of your previous tasks with this domain (including a page URL on the domain) is still in a crawling queue
+to prevent this error from occurring, avoid setting tasks with the same domain if at least one of your previous tasks with this domain (including a page URL on the domain) is still in a crawling queue

 #### Implementation of